akshaydubey50/namaste-react/notes/index.md

+# Virtual DOM is a kind of object  representation

 ## Episode 1 Notes:-

 Emmet is a free add-on for text editors that allows developers to type shortcuts that are then expanded into full pieces of code.
 Emmet is also known as Zen Coding.